nadaajerdi22/Delievery_Optimization/README.md

-# Delivery Route Optimization (Custom Dataset)
+# Delivery Route Optimization
 This project uses machine learning techniques to optimize delivery routes based on a custom dataset.
 The dataset includes client locations, priority levels, and estimated costs.
 The goal is to identify the most efficient routes for delivery, reducing time and operational costs.

 ## Dataset
-The custom dataset used in this project contains the following columns:
+The dataset used in this project contains the following columns:

 - ClientID: Unique identifier for each client.
 - Latitude: Geographic latitude of the client.